longevityframework/longevity/manual/context/config.md

 `Cassandra`, `InMem`, `Mongo`, and `SQLite`.

-If you are using SQLite, you never have to change the `SQLiteConfig.jdbcDriverClass` setting.
+If you are using SQLite, you never have to change the `JdbcConfig.driverClass` setting.
 We provide it in the configuration as a back door for people who want to experiment with other JDBC drivers.